KGoodz93/dev-project-creator/README.md

 # Dev Project Generator

-A script to generate folder structure and files for Python and HTML projects.

 This is a menu-driven script which provides a way to generate folder structure for a personal Python or HTML project.

 When run, this will start with an option to choose with project to generate - as seen below.